 These things change if you are serving a college-going crowd who might not be able to splurge.
 Depending on these factors, the bar menu might change.
 There is no point in buying and storing expensive liquor if it does not sell.
 But at the same time, make sure you experiment and surprise your customers.

 If you are an aspirant bar owner, start by serving cocktails to your close friends and family members, take their input and improvise.
 With this, you would understand the art of putting the right drink at the right customer’s table just by observation!

 Creating different menus gives the bar to experiment and offer variety.
-The head chef and bartenders can then work hand-in-hand to develop menus that compliment each other while offering variety.
-Then next process then would be to train your staff in assisting the customers in picking the best siders for their cocktails!
+The head chef and bartenders can then work hand-in-hand to develop menus that complement each other while offering variety.
+The next process then would be to train your staff in assisting the customers in picking the best siders for their cocktails!